myspotontheweb/vault-database-demo/README.md

 # vault-database-demo

+This demo focuses on how Vault can be used to manage database credentials.
+It ignores user access controls and how users authenticate against vault.

 ## Quick Start

 The following commands will use Docker Compose to launch an instance of Vault and MariaDB locally